CS601-F15/lectures/Notes/testing.md

 Often, the number of lines of test code will exceed the number of lines of code being tested.
 In some cases, you may see 5x more test code than non-test code.

 Writing tests helps to enforce better design.
 If you have a hard time writing good test cases, you may want to rethink your original code.

+### Exercise

+- Identify the ten software applications you think are most important (either in general, or for you).
+- For each, do you think agile would be an appropriate software development methodology?